Reggionick/s3-deploy/README.md

     folder: build
     bucket: ${{ secrets.S3_BUCKET }}
     dist-id: ${{ secrets.CLOUDFRONT_DISTRIBUTION_ID }}
+    invalidation: /
 ```

 ## Arguments

-S3 Deploy's Action supports four inputs from the user: `folder`, `bucket`, `bucket-region` and `dist-id`.
+S3 Deploy's Action supports five inputs from the user: `folder`, `bucket`, `bucket-region`, `dist-id` and `invalidation`.
 These inputs, along with their descriptions and usage contexts, are listed in the table below:

 | Input  | Description | Usage |
 | :---:     |     :---:   |    :---:   |